compilers-course-materials/design1/README.md

 Suppose we wanted to support this in a language we were designing that uses tagged representations for values.
 What impact might that have on our representation choices if we wanted to make checking conditionals easy?
-What if we added more types, for example a special `None` value (like in Python), that makes if take the false branch if it appears in conditional position?
+What if we added more values, for example a special `None` value (like in Python), that makes if take the false branch if it appears in conditional position?
 Say we used the _two_ least significant bits to represent that tag?
 How would these choices affect performance relative to C, which treats everything as an